Migration guide - step-by-step instructions

 0. Prepare to migrate

-We recommend that you create a temporary site on Netlify to deploy your migrated extension to.
-You can use this site to install and test the extension in production without impacting your current users.
+Section titled “0.
+Prepare to migrate”We recommend that you create a temporary project on Netlify to deploy your migrated extension to.
+You can use this project to install and test the extension in production without impacting your current users.

 - Create a new Git branch for your extension and push the branch to your repository.

-- Deploy the site.
+- Deploy the project.

-As you work on the migration, you can commit and push updates to your Git repository, and then deploy the site to reflect your changes.
+As you work on the migration, you can commit and push updates to your Git repository, and then deploy the project to reflect your changes.
 Once your migrated extension is ready, you can follow the steps documented below to replace the published integration with the code from this branch.

 1. Update dependencies

-First, start by updating the required dependencies for your project.
+Section titled “1.
+Update dependencies”First, start by updating the required dependencies for your project.

 -